Not All Attorneys Are Created Equal. We Explore All Potential Solutions To Get You The Best Possible Outcome.

 It is no surprise that the criminal courts in New Jersey are extremely busy; because of that high volume, courts pursue alternatives to traditional trials for many people.
 Although the criminal justice system takes all crimes very seriously, diversionary programs allow courts to act more efficiently while offering people leniency when they need it most.

 The Law Office of Andy Weinstein, Esq., helps clients across Montclair and New York City pursue diversionary programs.
 We understand that many circumstances can lead people down paths they never wanted to go.
-Our team of attorneys has more than 30 years of combined experience defending and helping them pursue the leniency of the diversionary programs in New Jersey.
+Our team of criminal defense attorneys has more than 30 years of combined experience defending and helping them pursue the leniency of the diversionary programs in New Jersey.

 What Are The Diversionary Programs In New Jersey?